FutureShockco/crosswars.docs/quickstart.md

 :warning: **DO NOT** share this phrase with anyone!
 These words can be used to steal all your accounts.
 You can't edit or change your Secret Recovery Phrase.

-# Connecting to the Binance Smart Chain
+# Connecting to the Polygon Network
-The steps to add the Binance Smart Chain network are outlined below:
+The steps to add the Polygon Network are outlined below:
 1. Go to the Settings menu by clicking on the circle on the upper right-hand side of the screen.

 ![image](https://user-images.githubusercontent.com/66314810/134299083-79a04cd8-bdf1-4db3-a452-ac26d7338087.png)